 “Studio 4 was very clean and we had plenty of hot water.
 Sayan village is a very nice place to spend your trip.
 Tini helped us with the scooter and she gave us some natural medicine because we had a small accident.
 We extended the stay for three more nights because we liked it very much.” - Andrei

 “I enjoyed my stay at the studio.
 I was warmly welcomed by Tini and her family.
 They assisted me with any queries in helping me to settle into Sayan.
 The studio is simple but more than adequate for my needs.
 It offered privacy and some distance from Ubud’s busy tourist sector.
 I would recommend this place to anyone who wants to be independent.” -Michael

-“Tini was a great host and the room was perfect for my first week in Ubud.
+“Tini (email hidden) and the room was perfect for my first week in Ubud.
 Cozy and comfortable. she helped me to coordinate renting a scooter and so much more during my time in Ubud.
 A true delight.
 Highly recommend this place for anyone going to Ubud who wants to stay away from the busy traffic of ‘downtown’” - Rich

 “This is a nice cozy little studio with private bath and enough floor space to do a bit of yoga.
 There is some traffic noise, however it is also a super great price, very good value: 15USD for a bed, hot shower, towels, kitchen and mineral water? come on, loved it!

 Tini is an accommodating host and will do her best to make your stay pleasant.
-She has a large network of contacts so if you are looking for a class, a scooter or just a good place to eat she can hook you up.” –Philip
+She has a large network of contacts so if you are looking for a class, a scooter or (email hidden) to eat she can hook you up.” –Philip

 “Tini was very helpful from start to finish.
 The information provided was all very precious and accurate.
 The studio is comfortable, the neighbors are lovely and it’s only about a 5 minute drive on a motorbike to get from the centre of Ubud to the property.